mnz1988/stable-diffusion-guide/README.md

       * `best quality, 4k, 8k, ultra highres, (realistic, photorealistic, RAW photo:1.4), (hdr, sharp focus:1.2), intricate texture, skin imperfections`
       * `EasyNegative, worst quality, low quality, normal quality, child, painting, drawing, sketch, cartoon, anime, render, 3d, blurry, deformed, disfigured, morbid, mutated, bad anatomy, bad art`

-   * **EasyNegative:** <a name="promptneg"></a>The negative prompts above use EasyNegative, which is a *textual inversion embedding* or "magic word" that codifies many bad things to make your images better.
-Typically one would write a very long, very specific, very redundant, and sometimes silly negative prompt.
-EasyNegative is as of March 2023 the best choice if you want to avoid that.
+   * **EasyNegative:** <a name="promptneg"></a>The negative prompts above use EasyNegative, which is an *embedding* or "magic word" that encodes many bad things to make your images better.
+Otherwise you'd have to use a huge negative prompt.
-      * [Get EasyNegative here](https://huggingface.co/datasets/gsdf/EasyNegative/resolve/main/EasyNegative.safetensors).
-For the collab in this guide, paste the link into the `custom_urls` text box.
-Otherwise put it in your `stable-diffusion-webui/embeddings` folder.
-Then, go to the bottom of your WebUI page and click *Reload UI*.
-It will now work when you type the word.
+      * If you're using the collab in this guide you already have this installed.
+Otherwise, you will have to [download this tiny file](https://huggingface.co/datasets/gsdf/EasyNegative/resolve/main/EasyNegative.safetensors), put it in your `stable-diffusion-webui/embeddings` folder, then go to the bottom of your WebUI page and click *Reload UI*.
+It will then work when you type that word.

-   A comparison with and without these negative prompts can be seen in [Prompt Matrix ▼](#matrixneg).
+   A comparison with and without these negative prompts including EasyNegative can be seen [further down ▼](#matrixneg).

    ![Prompts](images/prompt.png)

    After a "base prompt" like the above, you may then start typing what you want.
 For example `young woman in a bikini in the beach, full body shot`.
 Feel free to add other terms you don't like to your negatives such as `old, ugly, futanari, furry`, etc.
    You can also save your prompts to reuse later with the buttons below Generate.
 Click the small 💾 *Save style* button and give it a name.
 Later, you can open your *Styles* dropdown to choose, then click 📋 *Apply selected styles to the current prompt*.

    <a name="promptweight"></a>Note that when you surround something in `(parentheses)`, it will have more emphasis or **weight** in your resulting image, equal to `1.1`.
-The normal weight is 1, and each parentheses will multiply by an additional 1.1.
+The normal weight for every word is 1, and each parentheses will multiply by an additional 1.1.
 You can also specify the weight yourself, like this: `(full body:1.4)`.
-You can also go below 1 to de-emphasize a word: `[brackets]` will multiply by 0.9, but you must still use normal parentheses to go lower, like `(this:0.5)`.
+You can also go below 1 to de-emphasize a word: `[brackets]` will multiply by 0.9, but you'll still need parentheses to go lower, like `(this:0.5)`.

    Also note that hands and feet are famously difficult for AI to generate.
-These methods improve your chances, but you may need to do img2img inpainting, photoshopping, or advanced techniques with [ControlNet ▼](#controlnet) to get it right.
+These methods improve your chances, but you may need to do photoshopping, inpainting, or advanced techniques with [ControlNet ▼](#controlnet) to get it right.

 1. **Generation parameters** <a name="gen"></a>[▲](#index)